ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 How can you spot the fractal structure and efficiently work with it when the only thing you get is a big pile of tickets?
 Therefore, we should take a try to visualise this tree (tree structure is also a fractal) and introduce our dependencies as first-class citizens.

+Let me say right from the start: this post is not about any kind of "Gantt tool".
+Yes, they provide some kind of dependency structure, but they're focused on very different things (duration, "resources", "materials", large scope) and provide very heavyweight workflow.
+Here, I want to introduce the concept of lightweight planner that programmer may use in everyday work.

 How a task workflow could look like in such a tool?

 At the beginning of a new day you choose a single "task" from this tracker and start to work on it.